 - Collecting and distributing supporting documents or web links

 - Report on bill content at meetings.
 Flag bills on which committee took position if bill is subsequently amended.

 - Liaison with local office of the Marin Assembly member and Senator and League of California Cities rep

 - Liaison with Congressional representatives

 - Prepare and distribute agendas for regular committee meetings, for emergency meeting, if any, and for meetings requested by California legislators’ office or that of Congressional representatives.

-- Prepare list of potential bills of interest with League position and position of Marin County and/or Marin Town/City.
+- Prepare list of potential bills of interest with League position and position of Marin County and/or Marin Towns/Cities.
 Responsibility: League rep for League bills and lobbyist for non-League bills.

 - Using above bill list, prepare the draft agenda in conjunction with the Lobbyist, League Rep, and committee chair.
 Include when appropriate requests from assembly member or senate staff for a position.
-The agenda should include information on priority bills or “hot” bills, which require urgent action, along with bill titles and descriptions, summaries (if available), legislator’s fact sheets from the authors of the bill, as well as League Committee analyses or the LAO analysis (if available), analysis from staff of committees hearing the bill, and a URL for full text of bills on-line.
+The agenda should include information on priority bills or “hot” bills, which require urgent action, along with bill titles and descriptions, summaries (if available), legislator’s fact sheets from the authors of the bill, as well as League Committee analyses, the LAO analysis (if available), or the staff of the committees hearing the bill, and a URL for full text of bills on-line.

 - Gather information on upcoming League & MCCMC meetings to be included on agenda.

 - Forward draft agenda: 10 calendar days prior to the meeting to the Chair for review agenda & approval.